What to do with a Dead Beehive?

 In most cases, you can harvest honey from a dead hive.
 If the honey seems clean and fresh (not fermented), and you have not treated for mites with chemical treatments.
 It should be safe to eat or keep frozen for later use by other bees.

-It is a good practice to always keep a couple of frames of honey and pollen in the freezer if you have room.
+It is a good practice to always keep a couple of frames of honey and pollen (bee bread) in the freezer if you have room.
 They will come in very handy later on-for you or the bees.

 Final Thoughts